 - Vitamin B12

 You can measure these levels with a blood test.
 If you are low in one or more of these, keep in mind that SIBO can be part of the picture.
-You may not acheive optimal status until your bacterial overgrowth is knocked down and your small intestine lining becomes healthy.
+You may not achieve optimal status until your bacterial overgrowth is knocked down and your small intestine lining becomes healthy.

 More about iron and SIBO

-Bacteria require iron in order to produce their sticky, gluey biofilms that they hide in.
+Bacteria require iron in order to produce the sticky, gluey biofilms that they hide in.
 (Plaque is an example of bacterial biofilm formation in the mouth.)
 SIBO-type bacteria use a lot of your iron, which can cause anemia.
 So if you have low iron, despite taking iron supplements or eating high-iron foods regularly, then you can suspect SIBO.
 Also, SIBO is associated with poor thyroid function, and low iron levels may be the culprit as your thyroid requires iron to function.

-SIBO causes leaky gut, which means undigested proteins pass between your intestinal cells into your bloodstream.
+SIBO causes a leaky gut, which means undigested proteins pass between your intestinal cells into your bloodstream.
 Then, your immune system can easily tag these food proteins as invaders and create antibodies against them, resulting in an inflammatory cascade.
 If you have food intolerances, especially a lot of them, then you can assume you have some degree of leaky gut.
-It’s not always caused by bacterial overgrowth in your small intestine, however this can be on your radar when investigating the cause of multiple food sensitivities.
+It’s not always caused by bacterial overgrowth in your small intestine, however, this can be on your radar when investigating the cause of multiple food sensitivities.

 Often, when you clear up SIBO and heal up your gut lining, you can tolerate foods you couldn’t tolerate before.
 Leaky gut and food intolerance are often part of a SIBO picture.

 Hopefully, this gives you a sense of the ways SIBO can cause widespread problems, especially inflammation, pain, and malabsorption.
-In the next post I describe how to determine if you have SIBO, and how to treat it.
+In the next post, I describe how to determine if you have SIBO, and how to treat it.